 The office of a member of the Board shall be automatically vacated if:

-at a special general meeting of members, a resolution is passed by two-thirds (2/3) of the members present at the meeting that s/he be removed from office;
+at a special general meeting, a resolution is passed by two-thirds (2/3) of the members present at the meeting that they be removed from office;

-if a member of the Board has resigned her/his office by delivering a written resignation to the secretary; or,
+if a member of the Board has resigned their office by delivering a written resignation to the secretary; or,

-if a member of the Board has not attended a minimum of 50% of the meetings of the Board in any 12 month period.
+if a member of the Board has not attended three consecutive meetings of the Board without sending regrets.

 All members of the Board, upon terminating their post, shall pass on to the Executive Committee, all documents, accounts, books (in paper and electronic format) and monies belonging to the QTNCA.

-The Board shall serve without remuneration and no member of the Board shall directly or indirectly receive any profit from his/her position.
+The Board shall serve without remuneration and no member of the Board shall directly or indirectly receive any profit from their position.

 Duties of the Board